 If you’re looking for an excuse to wash your hair less, this is it.
 Washing hair too frequently can result in dryness, as it strips the natural oils and moisture that help you maintain a healthy scalp and nourished locks.
 Frequent washing may not cause dryness in the summer months, but may when the air is cold and dry during the winter.

 When you pile on hair products day after day without washing, they can build up on the scalp and cause it to become dry and flaky.
 You’ll want to make sure you’re using products with formulas that are good for your hair, as well as cleansing your hair of these products regularly.

 Psoriasis is a skin condition that results when an excess of cells builds up on the surface of your skin and as a result, creates scaly, dry patches that itch.
+Psoriasis can appear as dandruff flakes but in severe cases, you may need to be prescribed a medicated shampoo to treat this scalp condition.
 When on your scalp, psoriasis can cause your scalp to shed large flakes, and become red and itchy.

 While there are many reasons for dry scalp, they all manifest in the same sorry signs.
 If you have a dry scalp, you may be experiencing one or all of these symptoms:

 When the scalp lacks moisture, it becomes irritated.
 This may be the first sign you experience of a dry scalp before it begins to noticeably flake or itch.